faiza-iqbal-qa/n8n-research-brief-generator/README.md

 Generates a structured brief using an LLM

-Writes results back into the sheet
+Writes results back into separate columns

 Tracks row state (PROCESSING → DONE / FAILED)